Madonna Inn: History

-The Madonna Inn opened as a motel inn on December 24, 1958 upon the completion of its first twelve rooms.
+The Madonna Inn opened as a motel on December 24, 1958, upon the completion of its first twelve rooms.
 The Madonnas were so excited to have their first guest, they refunded his $7 room rental.
-Demand was sufficient to expand to forty rooms in 1959, and the Inn facility was constructed in 1960.
-Reportedly, when the architect Richard Neutra stayed at the Inn, he asked Alex Madonna about the design: "Alex, you didn't have an architect here, did you?
+Demand was sufficient to expand to forty rooms in 1959, and the main inn facility was constructed in 1960.
+Reportedly, when architect Richard Neutra stayed at the inn, he asked Alex Madonna about the design: "Alex, you didn't have an architect here, did you?
 It's just as well you didn't because you couldn't have captured all the details if you had to draw them out.
 I don't know how you would draw these things and then accomplish them."

-In May 1966, the Inn's original units were burned to the ground in a fire.
-It reopened a year later, and by the end of the decade, all of the rooms had been rebuilt in manner for which they are known today.
+In May 1966, the inn's original units were destroyed in a fire.
+It reopened a year later, and by the end of the decade, all of the rooms had been rebuilt in the manner for which they are known today.
 There are 110 rooms.

 In 1975, critic Paul Goldberger wrote an article about the Madonna Inn for The New York Times, bringing it to national prominence.
-By 1982, the Madonna Inn was already well-known, and Alex Madonna was quoted as saying, "Anybody can build one room and a thousand like it.
+By 1982, the Madonna Inn was already well known, and Alex Madonna was quoted as saying, "Anybody can build one room and a thousand like it.
 It's more economical.
 Most places try to give you as little as possible.
 I try to give people a decent place to stay where they receive more than they are entitled to for what they're paying.
 I want people to come in with a smile and leave with a smile.
 It's fun."

-Hanna-Barbera Productions sued the Madonna Inn in 1983, alleging copyright infringement over the Inn's "Flintstone Room" (#139) and its decorations, which included images of Fred and Wilma Flintstone and the exclamation "Yabba Dabba Doo".
+Hanna-Barbera Productions sued the Madonna Inn in 1983, alleging copyright infringement over the inn's "Flintstone Room" (#139), which featured images of Fred and Wilma Flintstone and the exclamation "Yabba Dabba Doo".
 Room #139 is now the "Jungle Rock" junior suite.
 According to a 2013 interview with Clint Pearce, president of Madonna Enterprises, the "Caveman Room" (#137) was originally the "Flintstone Room".